idris-lang/Idris2/docs/source/faq/faq.rst

 How do I get command history in the Idris2 REPL?
 ================================================

-The Idris2 repl does not support readline in the interest of keeping dependencies minimal.
+The Idris2 REPL does not support readline in the interest of keeping dependencies minimal.
 A useful work around is to install `rlwrap <https://linux.die.net/man/1/rlwrap>`_, this utility provides command history simply by invoking the Idris2